academie-de-espee/earl-marshal/rapier/rules-update-2020-07.md

 # Rubber-tipped Spears

 Atlantia now allows for the use of rubber-tipped spears in both rapier and C&T combat.
 Rapier Spears are specifically precluded from use in light rapier.
-For the forseeable future, all Rapier Spear activities must be actively marshalled by a rapier marshal with a Rapier Spear authorization.
+For the foreseeable future, all Rapier Spear activities must be actively marshaled by a rapier marshal with a Rapier Spear authorization.

-All those marshalling Rapier Spear activity should record and submit detailed feedback in the Event Report as to the efficacy, safety, and any issues raised during Rapier Spear activities.
+All those marshaling Rapier Spear activity should record and submit detailed feedback in the Event Report as to the efficacy, safety, and any issues raised during Rapier Spear activities.

 The marshal-in-charge of an activity may limit Rapier Spears on a per-activity basis as long as the limitation is widely announced.
 As an example, after bringing all participants together, announce: "For the next melee, you may not use Rapier Spears."